urbica/eslint-config-urbica/README.md

 ### Absolute Imports

-If you are using absolute imports, you should install `eslint-import-resolver-node` and specify root path for `import/resolver`:
+If you are using absolute imports, you should specify root path for `import/resolver`:

 ```js
 {